 In addition to developing better mental awareness, Shaw also notes that a regular yoga practice comes along with a whole lot of other health and fitness benefits like reduced cortisol levels (a hormone that is associated with stress and immune system suppression), improved cognitive function and a reduced risk for injury.

 “You can also become a lot more alert and improve your memory by practicing yoga.
 Studies have shown that those who practice yoga 3 to 5 times a week tend to sleep better during the night,” says Shaw.
 “They don't wake up as many times during the night, and sleep through their entire cycle.
 This leaves the person energized to take on the next day when their alarm goes off.”

 Another component of health that isn’t mentioned as frequently as diet and exercise when it comes to weight loss is stress.
-Stress plays a significant role in the balance of your body’s hormones, and high levels can hinder weight loss goals (see: How Stress Can Cause You to Gain Weight).
+Stress plays a significant role in the balance of your body’s hormones, and high levels can hinder weight loss goals.
 Shaw recommends yoga as an effective form of relaxation for reducing stress.

 “Americans push themselves to the limit.
 Whether it is at work, at the gym, or even partying, I see people exerting themselves to the point of exhaustion,” says Shaw.
 She says that yoga is an excellent way to unwind and recover so that you can work your hardest when it really counts.

 “But it’s also much more than that,” she says.
 “We only have one body, and taking care of it is important.
 Yoga helps to improve both your body and your mind.
 People often forget that your brain is very much so part of your body, and mental relaxation is just as important as hitting the gym.”